octo-technology/OpenTezos/docs/ligo/deploy-a-contract.md

 ligo compile-contract examples/counter.ligo main > code.tz
 ```

-Command above will output the following Michelson code:
+The command above will output the following Michelson code:

 > Note that the output has been saved in the Michelson file `code.tz`